electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/interior/seats/_index.md

 ### Electric adjustment

-You can add electric control to seats for height and angel.
+You can add electric control to seats for height and angel in addition to 4-way electric lumbar support.
+Option id **PV3**

 ![Electric](seats_control_electricwithlumbard.jpg "Electric seats with electric lumbard control")

 ### Memory

-It is possible to add memory to seats with electric adjustment for the driver seat.
+All seats with electric adjustment have memory for two seating position for driver.
 For passenger seats it is only available with combination of individual contour seats.
+Memory is also used by electric controllable steering wheel.

 ![Memory buttons](memory_left.jpg "Memory preset in driver door")

 ![Memory buttons](memory_right.jpg "Memory preset in passenger door")

+### Ventilated seats

 ### Massage